Cat Miller

 Although speculative on my part, it is symbolically consistent linguistically, mythologically, and historically.
 I postulate that it is entirely plausible that a pre-patriarchal framing of Genesis—perhaps from oral traditions or matriarchal mystery schools—carried this deeper, suppressed meaning.
 Moreover, what if the Book of Enoch and other apocryphal or deuterocanonical books like Tobit, Judith, and the Maccabees, as well as non-canonical texts mentioned in the Bible itself, such as the Book of Jashar and some of Paul's letters, were not the only narratives to be removed from the canon?
 Could it be a possibility that perhaps the “Book of Genesis” is a redacted echo of a much older story—one where the Creatrix birthed all things from within, aligned with cosmic frequency and love...?
 This is something to further unpack and explore in a PhD at a later date.

-Like Monica Sjöö, I see creativity as a spiritual act—a way to channel ancestral knowledge and reassert the presence of the Great Mother through art.
+Like Monica Sjöö, I see creativity as a spiritual act—a way to channel ancestral knowledge and reassert the presence of the Great Mother through art, and in today's modern world, art production frequently incorporates the use of AI-generated images and sound.

 Key topics of research: